Can you be successful with SEO without building backlinks?

 If done wrong, severe consequences could literally wipe away all the efforts and give your domain a massive disadvantage of ever ranking.

 If you’re looking to hire an SEO agency for your website or business, always ask about backlinks and what they do to get it.

 I have seen way too many SEO agencies promising results quickly and that is always a huge red flag for me.

 Hopefully, this guide will save some of you the heavy, expensive burden of having to “clean up a domain” because some wannabe SEO experts ruined your chances.

 How To Build Backlinks?

-Ok, I will not go into too much depth about how to build backlinks because I do not focus on building backlinks for my website and there are other people who do – with excellent results – that you can learn from.
+Ok, I will not go into too much depth about building backlinks because I do not focus on building backlinks for my websites, but other people do – with excellent results – that you can learn from.

-One notable mention is the Backlinko.com blog, one of my favourite SEO websites out there and also a huge authority in the way I like to do SEO.
+One notable mention is the Backlinko.com blog, one of my favorite SEO websites and a huge influence in the way I like to do SEO.

 Another great resource to learn SEO from and also teach you about backlinks is Neil Patel.